 The provision of a second river crossing in Witney has been included in policy development for some years.
-Details of the potential location and layout of the WEL are illustrated in the appendix and have been included in West Oxfordshire Local Plan 2031 and other policy documents.
+Details of the potential location and layout of the WEL are illustrated in the appendix and have been included in West Oxfordshire Local Plan 2031 and OCC's Local Transport Connectivity policy documents.
 Decision makers will include a range of teams within WODC and OCC.

 The developer has chosen to omit the WEL in their application for outline planning permission and the case for proceeding in this way is examined.
-WING's conclusion is that the impacts of building 1400 houses without a second river crossing will include increased congestion, increased air pollution, missed opportunities to prevent flooding, and missed opportunities to improve active travel.
+WING's conclusion is that the impacts of building up to 1400 houses without a second river crossing will include increased congestion, increased air pollution, missed opportunities to prevent flooding, and missed opportunities to improve active travel.